Skills to Win: Call for Group Coordinators

 • Highly detail-oriented and well-organized to “drive the work” and answer basic questions from a sub-team of 20 people

-• Reasonably confident at facilitating: Skills needed include knowing how to run a meeting, including setting objectives, keeping and minding time, politely and effectively cutting off people who dominate, drawing out those who don’t speak or participate, do light prep and follow up i.e. answer questions for their section
+• Reasonably confident at facilitating: Skills needed include knowing how to run a meeting – setting objectives, keeping and minding time, politely and effectively cutting off people who dominate, drawing out those who don’t speak or participate, doing light prep and follow-up

-• Attend additional 30-minute Zoom practice if needed
+• Attend an optional 30-minute Zoom breakout rooms training if needed

-• If you have Spanish-speaking participants in your group, you will need to provide a group coordinator from your group who can set up the exercises and communicate course details in Spanish (we will provide the Spanish language documents)
+• If your group has Spanish-speaking participants in your group, you will need to provide a group coordinator from your group who can set up the breakout group exercises and communicate course details in Spanish (we will provide the Spanish language documents, presentations, and live simultaneous interpretation in the main sessions)

 Find out more about the Skills to Win workshop.